-Mark Otterstrom, Senior Vice President of WRIMCO, has managed the Portfolio since its inception in August 2010 and Susan Regan, Vice President of WRIMCO, has managed the Portfolio since August 2014.
+Mark Otterstrom, Senior Vice President of WRIMCO, has managed the Portfolio since August 2008 and Susan Regan, Vice President of WRIMCO, has managed the Portfolio since August 2014.

 Purchase and Sale of Portfolio Shares

 Shares of the Portfolio are currently sold only to separate accounts of Participating Insurance Companies to fund benefits payable under the Policies.